-The concentration of C strongly associated with the $Clay{XRD}$ - fraction ranged 1.0-4.7% across all soils Both the amount of C and its TT (ranging from 310-1330 years) increased with the amount of smectite measured in the same fraction (Table 4; Figure 5a).
-For $Clay{XRD}$ samples where smectite made up >95% of the total mineral content, the mean TTs were in the range of 970-1250 years.
-C associated with $Clay{XRD}$ samples where only ~45% of the mineral was smectites had the lowest TTs (340 years).
-We were unable to measure radiocarbon in samples from granites, due to the very low yield of clay-sized material in these soils.
+The concentration of C strongly associated with the $\text{Clay}{\text{XRD}}$ fraction ranged between 0.10-0.47 gC kg-1 across all soils.
+Both the amount of C and its TT (ranging from 310 to 1330 years) increased with the amount of smectite measured in the same fraction (Table 4; Fig. 5a).
+For ClayXRD samples where smectite made up >95 % of the total mineral content, the mean TTs were in the range of 970-1250 years.
+Carbon strongly associated with ClayXRD samples where only ~45 % of the mineral was smectites had the lowest TTs (340 years).
+We were unable to measure radiocarbon in samples from granites due to the very low yield of clay-sized material in these soils.

-Assuming bulk C has two components, a portion strongly associated with clay ($Clay{XRD}$) and the rest of the soil C ("non-clay"), i.e. C that was removed with >2μm material (including coatings and organic matter associated with larger grains) or by the 2% H2O2 treatment (including much of the LF but also organic C weakly associated with clay sized material).
-We estimated the amount and radiocarbon signature of this "non-clay" component using mass balance:
+Assuming bulk C has two components, a portion strongly associated with clay (ClayXRD) and the rest of the soil C ("non-clay"), i.e., C that was removed with > 2 $\mu$ m material (including coatings and organic matter associated with larger grains) or by the 2% H2O2 treatment (including much of the LF but also organic C weakly associated with clay-sized material).
+We estimated the amount and radiocarbon signature of this "non-clay" component using mass balance as follows: